 Let’s take a look at low insider ownership and see if we can finally beat the S&P 500.
 For this screener, I will screen for companies with insider ownership at 5% or below.
 Immediately, 1290 stocks are returned by the screen.

-After backtesting this screener, it did, in fact, beat the S&P by a minuscule .04%, but it was done at a higher standard deviation so there was more volatility experienced with the screener than the S&P. While I was looking at the results I noticed that almost all of the Utility companies posted a positive return since 2004 with only 3 or 4 anomalies, and I thought to myself “why?”.
+After backtesting this screener, it did, in fact, beat the S&P by a minuscule .04%.
+However, it was done at a higher standard deviation, experiencing more volatility with the screener than the S&P. While I was looking at the results, I noticed that almost all of the Utility companies posted a positive return since 2004 with only 3 or 4 anomalies; I thought to myself “why?”

-Well for starters this sector receives a hefty amount of government subsidies, also this sector is gifted with constant demand.
+For starters, this sector receives a hefty amount of government subsidies.
+This sector is gifted with constant demand.
 While utilities may not be the sexiest-sounding investment idea, they have shown good returns in recent years.
 Utility companies are known to carry large amounts of debt so investors traditionally would buy corporate bonds instead of their stock.
 However, during the financial crisis investors saw interest rates at almost zero which allowed utility companies with large amounts of debt to relax a bit.
-Investors then bought the company’s stock rather than the bond thanks to the favorable dividends offered by many Utility companies.
-After running the screener of just utilities against the S&P you can see which one is the obvious winner.
+Investors then bought the company’s stock rather than the bond thanks to the favorable dividends offered by many utility companies.
+After running the screener of just utilities against the S&P, you can see which one is the obvious winner.